erenkarasal/website/README.md

 this is really awesome website

-now editing on update-readme branch
+updates made on master on Github before rebase